fdcsbrv/fdcsbrv/README.md

 - 💞️ I’m looking to collaborate on ... tbd
 - 📫 How to reach me ... tbd
 - 👨‍💻 The programming languages I know are: C/C++, MATLAB and the ones I'm trying to learn are at the moment: Python.
+- 📚 The languages I speak are: Italian (mother tongue), German (Abitur) and English (C1).
+- 💻 I advocate for the use of LaTeX over MS Word.